danionella/lsmaq/README.md

 # LSMAQ
-LSMAQ is a lightweight laser scanning microscope acquisition software written in MATLAB.
+LSMAQ is a lightweight and flexible laser scanning microscope acquisition software written in MATLAB.
 It supports National Instruments hardware for galvo-based scanning.

 ## Should I use it?
 If you are an end user of laser scanning microscopes, you will most likely be well served by existing software packages like [ScanImage](http://scanimage.vidriotechnologies.com).
 LSMAQ was created by microscope developers aiming for maximum flexibility and ease of customisation.
 Scripting and quick code modification are facilitated by a clear separation between scanning engine and UI frontend, as well as a lightweight and minimal code base.
 Adding a new custom property to the UI takes a single line.